 Increasing Electronic Waste:

 E-waste is created when any electronic device or equipment is disposed-off after the end of its useful life.
 Every year tons of electronic equipment is shipped around the world and upon its disposal time, it gets hard to manage this waste [14].
-Global e-waste amounts to about 40 million tons per year[15].
+Global e-waste amounts to about 40 million tons per year[[15]].
 Discarded equipment contains hazardous material such as heavy metals, acids, toxic material, and non-degradable plastics.
 Primary regulations applicable for ICT waste are Waste Electrical and Electronic Equipment (WEEE) regulations that restrict handlers from disposing of e-waste with general waste.
 Alone in Indonesia, 9500 tons of e-waste was produced from mobile phones while the recovery rate is only 1% [16].

 Increasing Energy Consumption: